pawamoy/website/_posts/2018-02-01-docker-compose-django-postgres-nginx.markdown

 `config/db`.

 ## Static files: collecting, storing and serving
+**UPDATE**: a lot of us (including myself) seem to have trouble updating the static files in the designated Docker volume.
+In retrospect, collecting the static files in the Dockerfile might not be a good idea, because of the caching mechanisms of Docker.
+A simple and effective solution, mentioned by Isaac T Chikutukutu in the comments, is to remove this command from the Dockerfile and manually run it when needed:
+`docker-compose run djangoapp hello/manage.py collectstatic --no-input`

+I edited the rest of the post accordingly.

+**(End of update)**

 Let's not forget about the static files!
-In order for NginX to serve them, we will update the `config/nginx/conf.d/local.conf` file, as well as our Dockerfile and `docker-compose.yml` file.
+In order for NginX to serve them, we will update the `config/nginx/conf.d/local.conf` file, as well as our `docker-compose.yml` file.
 Static files will be stored in volumes.
-We also need to set the STATIC_ROOT variable in the Django project settings.
+We also need to set the `STATIC_ROOT` and `MEDIA_ROOT` variables in the Django project settings.

 - NginX configuration: